Gugulethu-Nyoni/formique/README.md

 ## Input Attributes
 - **Attributes**: Object specifying additional attributes like `id`, `class`, `style`, etc.
-  - Example: `{ id: 'username', class: 'form-input' }`
+  - Example: `{ id: 'username', class: 'form-input', style: 'font-size: 13px;' }`

 ## Binding
 - **Binding**: Optional binding syntax for dynamic data.
 It can use `bind:value` or `::inputName`.
-  - Example: `'bind:value'` or `'::inputName'`  - inputName must be the value defined as the input name (second item in the input definition object).
+  - Example: `'bind:value'` or `'::inputName'`  - inputName must be the value defined as the input name (second item) in the input definition object.

 ## Options
 - **Options**: For singleSelect,, multipleSelect, radio, and checkbox inputs.
 This is an array of options, each with a `value` and `label`.
   - Example: `[{ value: 'male', label: 'Male' }, { value: 'female', label: 'Female' }]`

+### Selected Options
-  For fields like singleSelect and multipleSelect you can define default or pre selected options this way:
+  For fields like singleSelect and multipleSelect you can also define default or pre selected options this way:

   `[{ value: 'red', label: 'Red' }, { value: 'blue', label: 'Blue', selected: true }]`